 Wrap-up - the best DVR without subscription

-The Channel Master DVR+ is a great barebones option for cord cutters, while TiVo makes a more fully-featured and higher-priced DVR for antennas.
-Some streaming services now include cloud DVR functionality, removing the need for a physical DVR and subscription fee.
+The Channel Master Stream+ is a great barebones option for cord cutters, while TiVo makes a more fully-featured and higher-priced DVR for antennas.
+If you’re looking for a cable DVR without monthly fees, a streaming service is your best bet.
+While these DVR’s are new and lacking some of the features of a TiVo, they don’t require any additional hardware.
 In the future perhaps all TV will be streamed over the internet with everything available on-demand from the cloud, making physical DVRs obsolete.
 Until then, happy DVR'ing.